clidev/spike.x/README.md

 When you start Spike.x it tries to load any required modules from a local deploy directory.

 Spike.x depends on many well-established open source libraries.
-The following is a list some of the core dependencies:
+The following is a list of some of the core dependencies:

 * SLF4J - Simple Logging Facade for Java
 * Logback - SLF4J implementation